Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms: Convergence analysis

-Proposition \ref{prop:PolyakInequality} shows that, in the neighborhood of its minimizer, function $f_{\pi}^{(\alpha)}$ has a quadratic behavior, hence generalizing a known result in the case $\alpha = 1$ \cite{amari1985}.
-It also shows that $f_{\pi}^{(\alpha)}$ satisfies a type of Polyak-\L ojasiewicz inequality around the point $\theta_{\pi}$.
-This type of condition has been used to prove geometric rates of convergence to minimizers for a variety of optimization algorithm, while being weaker than strong convexity~\cite{karimi2016}.
+\end{enumerate} \end{proposition} Proposition \ref{prop:PolyakInequality} $(i)$ shows that, in the neighborhood of its minimizer, function $f_{\pi}^{(\alpha)}$ has a quadratic behavior.
+This behavior is mentioned in \citep[Equation (3.11)]{amari2000} and in \citep[Equation (50)]{vanErven2014} but without precise statements on the needed regularity.
+We show here that this type of result holds under very mild assumptions.
+The consequence of this behavior is that $f_{\pi}^{(\alpha)}$ satisfies a type of Polyak-\L ojasiewicz inequality around the point $\theta_{\pi}$.
+This type of condition has been used to prove geometric rates of convergence to minimizers for a variety of optimization algorithm, while being weaker than strong convexity~\citep{karimi2016}.